eagarcia1/index.html/README.md

 ## sub bullet
 > [warning]
 > this is a demo
--line one email
+- line one email
 Esteban Garcia eagarcia1@my.waketech.edu

-This is my school account
+- This is my school account

-This repository will hold my assignments
+- This repository will hold my assignments
 ```python# Simple Python program to greet the user and calculate when they'll turn 100

 # Ask for user's name and age